rachaouldbabaali/ruby-capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 🎯 School Library<a name="about-project"></a>
+# 🎯 Catalog of my things<a name="about-project"></a>

-> This project is a tool to record what books are in the library and who borrows them.
-A librarian can add new students or teachers, add new books, and save records of who borrowed a given book and when.
+> This is a console application that is built with ruby.
+It is used to manage items of an individual in a catalog.
+It has functionalities that include adding a book, music and game, with different properties attached to these items.
 >
 ## 🛠 Built With <a name="built-with"></a>